HOKA Tracer 2 Review: Current Lightweight Trainer Alternatives

 Support

 This is a neutral running shoe, but reviewers still found it was supportive enough to provide a reliable ride experience.
-The new engineered upper fits a lot better than before, and a new 3D print delivers much-improved support for the wearer.
+The new engineered upper fits a lot better than before, and a new 3D print delivers much-improved support for the runner.
 The shoe feels a lot more stable than the original version because of the better fit.
 The Tracer 2 wraps the foot nicely and prevents a sloppy feel.
 The wrapping isn’t so tight that it restricts movement, though.
 The shoe delivers a great balance between support and comfort.
-The cushioning also provides a super supportive base for wearers, there’s padding, but it’s not overly soft and marshmallowy.
+The cushioning also provides a super supportive base for runners, there’s padding, but it’s not overly soft and marshmallowy.

 Terrain